wx-yz/ballerina-training-content/hotel-service/README.md

 }
 ```

-## Task 4  - Add table and http client for rooms service.
+## Task 5  - Add table and http client for rooms service.

+Make sure the `room-service` is up and running.

 Note : Make reservationId of Reservation readonly.